402522175/labexam/_posts/2017-11-26-getting-started.md

 ---
 layout: post # needs to be post
-title: Getting Started with Sleek # title of your post
+title: Getting Started with labexam # title of your post
-featured-img: sleek #optional - if you want you can include hero image
+featured-img: labexam #optional - if you want you can include hero image
 ---

 ```

 #### Images

 In case you want to add a hero image to the post, apart from changing `featured-img` in YAML, you also need to add the image file to the project.
 To do so, just upload an image in `.jpg` format to `_img` folder.
 The name must before the `.jpg` file extension has to match with `featured-img` in YAML.
 Next, run `gulp img` from command line to generate optimized version of the image and all the thumbnails.
-You have to restart  the jekyll server to see the changes.
-Sleek uses [Lazy Sizes](https://github.com/aFarkas/lazysizes) Lazy Loader for loading images.
+You have to restart  the jekyll server to see the changes. labexam uses [Lazy Sizes](https://github.com/aFarkas/lazysizes) Lazy Loader for loading images.
 Check the link for more info.
 Lazy Sizes doesnt't require any configuration and it's going to be included in your bundled js file.

 ### Pages